 “A cavalcade led by 24 Tartars on horseback set out from the palace of the Daniłówicz family on 20th January 1695, followed by a group of Jews with cymbals, a group of Cossacks with lutes, foot soldiers playing on pipes (…) everyone on a sleigh, the pageant preceding the guests and entertaining them.”
 Behind the musicians there was a column of 107 sleighs full of people in colourful outfits.
 Alongside rode the cavalry, entertaining themselves by “jumping from their horses to the sleighs between the young ladies and by feigning they might fall, embracing the ladies mercilessly”.

 Nowadays kuligi tend to be something you pay for, as many moons ago I did in Zakopane.
-Often they are booked together with a campfire at the end of the night with a larger group of people you don’t necessarily know, but the romance of it is still there, as long as you’re tucked up tight.
+Often they are booked together with a campfire at the end of a night, with a larger group of people you don’t necessarily know, but the romance of it is still there, the bells, the crisp air, the cracking of the snow under the sleigh, as long as you are tucked up tight.

-And these days it’s something to imagine, as we shut our eyes and fly down the slopes on our sledges, making the most of this unseasonable weather.
+And these days it’s something to imagine, as we shut our eyes and hope to fly down the slopes soon on our sledges.